-- 13.2.1 Description of the compulsory advertising to be affixed on the race cars: - Competition number panels on the front doors, 56 cm x 56 cm large, XXXXXX below the race numbers, XXXXX above and XXXX on the left side of the race numbers. - Small competition numbers on the front windscreen and rear window, up to 20cm high - Upper windscreen streamer XXXXXX, up to 20 cm high - Upper rear window streamer XXXXX, up to 20 cm high - Front and rear registration plate area XXXXX, 40x10 cm large - Front left and right mudguards XXXXX, 40 x 15 cm large - Rear left and right mudguards XXXXX, 40 x 10cm large - Any other advertising, published separately - 13.2.2 Failure to comply with the compulsory advertising instructions may lead to non-admission to the start and/or can be penalized.
+- Competition number panels on the front doors, 56 cm x 56 cm large, XXXXXX below the race numbers, XXXXX above and XXXX on the left side of the race numbers. - Small competition numbers on the rear window, up to 20cm high - Upper windscreen streamer XXXXXX, up to 20 cm high - Upper rear window streamer XXXXX, up to 20 cm high - Front and rear registration plate area XXXXX, 40x10 cm large - Front left and right mudguards XXXXX, 40 x 15 cm large Page 16 and right mudguards XXXXX, 40 x 15 cm large - Rear left and right mudguards XXXXX, 40 x 10 cm large - · Any other advertising, published separately

+13.2.2 Failure to comply with the compulsory advertising instructions may lead to non-admission to the start and/or can be penalized.